Malatya–Çetinkaya railway

-The Malatya–Çetinkaya railway (Malatya-Çetinkaya demiryolu) is a 140 km junction railway in Turkey, connecting the Adana Malatya Diyarbakir railway and the Ankara Sivas Erzurum Kars railway.
+The Malatya–Çetinkaya railway (Malatya-Çetinkaya demiryolu) is a 140km junction railway in Turkey, connecting the Adana Malatya Diyarbakir railway and the Ankara Sivas Erzurum Kars railway.
 This North South line allows for a shorter route from Ankara to Malatya and Diyarbakir.
 It allows also for shorter access from the north of the country to the Mediterranean ports of Iskenderun and Mersin.

 This line was built by the Turkish states railways in 1936 and electrified in 1994.
 It crosses rugged terrain in the Eastern Anatolia region, sparsely populated and with no industry.

 Infrastructure and Route

 Starting from Malatya, the railway goes north through a plateau at an average altitude of 800m.
 From Yazıhan, the line follows closely the Kuruçay river which is a tributary of the Euphrates.
 Between Yazıhan and Hekimhan, the valley is very narrow, almost like a gorge, and with many meanders.
 10 tunnels, for a cumulative length of 2.5 km and several bridges over the river had to be built on this section.
 After Hekimhan, the valley is wider, and the line will exit the Kuruçay valley after Ulugüney.
 Near Akgedik, the line enters a pass to reach the valley of Kangal river, another tributary of the Euphrates.
 This river flows north until it reaches Çetinkaya where it will turn east.
 The line will follow this river from Demiriz to Çetinkaya.